 *If you live in Minneapolis, come join me and Radio Cherry Bombe at The Lynhall on the future of food tour!
 Kerry Diamond will moderate the panel, which will be recorded for a future episode of their podcast, talking about what’s next in the food world.
 I’ll be speaking, along with Pakou Hang, Jamie Malone, and Lachelle Cunningham.
 You can buy tickets here!

 Seeing Jeremy Enigk perform Return of the Frog Queen

-A whole summer reading PG Wodehouse (I’m addicted now – I don’t know if I love Blandings Castle or Wooster and Jeeves more.
+A whole summer reading PG Wodehouse (affiliate link) (I’m addicted now – I don’t know if I love Blandings Castle or Wooster and Jeeves more.
 It switches with each book.)

-Inspired/Adapted from Sweeter Off the Vine by Yossy Arefi.
+Inspired/Adapted from Sweeter Off the Vine (affiliate link) by Yossy Arefi.

 Note: You can omit the lemon curd, but the cake won’t be quite as lemon-y.
 The cake holds well for several days (I prefer it on the second and third day).